UWCS/rs118/src/raytracer.md

 - The surface normal
 - The parameter `t`

-Create the `Hit` struct, add the `Object` trait with it's one function, and then implement it for `Sphere`.
+Create the `Hit` struct, add the `Object` trait with its one function, and then implement it for `Sphere`.
 The old `Sphere::hit()` can go, as the new and improved `Sphere::hit()` should be part of the `Object` impl.
 You still need to determine if there is an intersection or not using the same calculations as before, and you'll now need to do some additional maths to find the closest of the two roots that is in within the bounds given.
 Calculate the surface normal and the intersection point here too, and pack it all into the `Hit` struct.
 If there is no intersection, continue to return `None`.

 Update your colour function to use the `Object` trait implementation of `Sphere::hit`.
 Put the bounds as $0 < x < \infty$ for now, so all intersections in front of the camera are valid.
 Also update it to deal with the new return type, but doing the same thing as before, shading based upon the normal.
 Make sure there's no change from the last task so you know everything is working.